James Langstaff (bishop): Ordained ministry

 Langstaff was made a deacon at Petertide 1981 (28 June) and ordained a priest the Petertide following (27 June 1982) — both times by David Brown, Bishop of Guildford, at Guildford Cathedral.
 He began his ordained ministry with a curacy at St Peter's Farnborough, Hampshire, after which he was Vicar of St Matthew's Church, Duddeston and Nechells and St Clement's Church, Nechells.
-He was then chaplain to Mark Santer, Bishop of Birmingham, and Area Dean of Sutton Coldfield.
+He was then chaplain to Mark Santer, Bishop of Birmingham.
+He became Rector of Holy Trinity Parish Church, Sutton Coldfield and Area Dean of Sutton Coldfield.

 Episcopal ministry

 Langstaff was appointed Bishop of Lynn in 2004.
 He was consecrated a bishop at Southwark Cathedral on 24 June and installed as the suffragan Bishop of Lynn on 26 June 2004.

 On 22 June 2010, Langstaff's translation to the See of Rochester was announced, where he succeeded Michael Nazir-Ali.
 He was installed at Rochester Cathedral on 11 December 2010.
 He retired effective 31 July 2021.

 In April 2013 Langstaff became one of the patrons of West Kent YMCA, a charity supporting young people in parts of the Rochester diocese, drawing on his interest in social housing and development.

 In 2013, Langstaff also became the Bishop to Prisons and in February 2014 became one of the bishops in the House of Lords.

+In March 2020 Langstaff threatened his clergy with disciplinary action if they entered their churches to pray or livestream services.

 Langstaff is also Chair of the Board for Housing Justice, a national Christian charity which seeks to give voice to the church on issues of housing and homelessness.

 He is also Patron of the charity Prisoners Abroad, Which provides a lifeline for British citizens and their families during and after imprisonment overseas.